By Erik Marcus

 Hummus, Baba, and Dips

 You can find hundreds of recipes for vegan dips online.
 Nearly all these recipes are absurdly easy.
-Most need just 30 seconds in a blender.
+Most of these dips need just 30 seconds in a blender.

 And let’s not forget about guacamole, which is a delicious accompaniment to any plate of sliced vegetables.

-Buy a salad spinner.
-They may seem a gimicky novelty but they’re essential to making a good salad.
+First of all, buy a salad spinner.
+They may seem a gimmicky novelty but they’re essential to making a good salad.
 After rinsing your greens, a salad spinner quickly spins off a shockingly large amount of water—water that would otherwise dilute your salad dressing and prevent it from clinging to your vegetables.

 Other essentials for preparing vegetables are: